Isogloss: North–Midland isogloss (American English)

 A major isogloss in American English has been identified as the North–Midland isogloss, which demarcates numerous linguistic features, including the Northern Cities vowel shift: regions north of the line (including Western New York; Cleveland, Ohio; lower Michigan; northern Illinois; and eastern Wisconsin) have the shift, while regions south of the line (including Pennsylvania, central and southern Ohio, and most of Indiana) do not.

 Northwest Semitic

 A feature of the ancient Northwest Semitic languages is w becoming y at the beginning of a word.
 Thus, in Proto-Semitic and subsequent non-Northwest Semitic languages and dialects, the root letters for a word for "child" were w-l-d.
 However, in the ancient Northwest Semitic languages, the word was y-l-d, with w- > y-.

 Similarly, Proto-Semitic ā becomes ō in the Canaanite dialects of Northwest Semitic.
 Within the Aramaic languages and dialects of Northwest Semitic, the historic ā is preserved.
 Thus, an ancient Northwest Semitic language whose historic ā became ō can be classed as part of the Canaanite branch of Northwest Semitic.

-Such features can be used as data of fundamental importance for the purposes of linguistic classification.